home-assistant/home-assistant.io/source/_integrations/zwave_js.markdown

 For more information, see [Supported Z-Wave dongles](/docs/z-wave/controllers/#supported-z-wave-usb-sticks--hardware-modules)

-#### Why was I (or why was I not) automatically prompted to install Z-Wave JS?
+#### Why was I (or why was I not) automatically prompted to install Z-Wave?

 Some Z-Wave USB sticks can be auto-discovered, which can simplify the Z-Wave setup process.
-The following devices have been tested with discovery, and offer a quick setup experience; however, these are **not** all of the devices supported by Z-Wave JS:
+The following devices have been tested with discovery, and offer a quick setup experience; however, these are **not** all of the devices supported by Z-Wave:

 | Device | Identifier | Vendor |
 | -------| ---------- | ------ |